pmarrone/dspace-dev-docker/README.md

 > If you fail to create dspace-src, dspace-build and m2-repo folders, Docker will create them for you on startup, but belonging to the ROOT user.
 Make sure to change ownership of this folders to your user (e.g., sudo chown -R youruser:youruser dspace-src dspace-build m2-repo) or compilation and ant tasks will fail

 <!-- -->
 > When you run ant tasks, this container expects dspace to be installed on the /srv/dspace folder.
-Edit your build.properties file in the dspace-src folder so that dspace.install.dir=/srv/dspace.
+Edit your local.cfg file in the dspace-src folder so that dspace.install.dir=/srv/dspace.
 Otherwise, running fresh_install will fail.

 <!-- -->
-> You will need to change the db.url property in the build.properties file to ```db.url=jdbc:postgresql://postgres:5432/dspace``` to make the database connection work (notice postgres is used instead of localhost).
+> You will need to change the db.url property in the local.cfg file to ```db.url=jdbc:postgresql://postgres:5432/dspace``` to make the database connection work (notice postgres is used instead of localhost).
 The expected DB credentials are dspace:dspace for the dspace database.

  - Launch Docker compose and let the magic happen.
 It takes a while to download the first time you run it.